If you’re confused about who to speak to, you’re not alone.

 Your FA also needs to disclose all fees before they invest your money, including their commission.

-In South Africa, the industry has historically worked on a percentage of entire fund value.
+In South Africa, the industry has historically worked on a percentage of the entire fund value (assets under management – AUM).
 In my opinion, I don’t agree with this but will happily pay for financial advice by the hour.

 Can I sue my financial advisor if my investment goes south?